A Magical Approach to the Powers of Winter

 As this ice melts, so do my impurities melt away.

 If you’d like you can repeat this to yourself while you focus on the symbolic energy working in your life.
 Focus intently on the ice cube as it melts.
 You may even use the candle flame to help melt the cube (just be careful not to burn your fingers!).
 When the ice is entirely melted into the bowl, take the paper and burn it in the flame of the candle, knowing that as it burns it is transformed into pure energy and is now released into the Universe to bring about the positive changes that you are asking for.
-Feel each and every positive quality in your self—if you asked for courage, imagine what it would feel like to be courageous, if you asked for patience, feel yourself waiting effortlessly—let your imagination have free reign!
+Feel each and every positive quality in your self—if you asked for courage, imagine what it would feel like to be courageous, if you asked for patience, feel yourself waiting effortlessly—let your imagination have free rein!
 Place the paper in the ashtray and allow it to burn itself out while the candle burns down completely.
 Take the bowl of melted ice outside and throw the water onto some plants—the negative energy will be transformed into something positive by the Earth Herself.
 Now you will hold onto your paper ashes until after the sunrise on (circa) December 21st—the winter’s solstice!

 If the paper burned completely then scatter the ashes outside to the winds, if not then you may wish to bury the remains in the Earth, or in the soil of a potted plant, to allow it to transmute its energy into growth.
 It is done!

 You may wish to change this ritual to better suit your individual needs.
 As always: Do what feels right to you!
-There are no right or wrong ways to perform magick as long as your intent is pure.
+There are no right or wrong ways to perform magic as long as your intent is pure.
 Experiment with it and see what comes up for you.
 Happy Solstice, and Blessed Be!